anshilbhansali/CRUDapp/README.md

 Command line:
 Go into the directory,
 and type: $npm start
-Open up localhost in a browser
+Open up localhost:3000 in a browser